caltechlibrary/cait/README.md

 # gospace

+## Golang ArchivesSpace package and utility

-A proof of concept Golang based wrapper/utility for working with the ArchivesSpace REST API.
+A proof of concept Golang package for working with ArchivesSpace REST API.